 Infection control is the dental office protocol implemented to reduce the spread of germs.
 Proper infection control is important to everyone's safety, including the staff, doctor, and of course, the patients.
 Dental offices take numerous measures to ensure proper infection control.
 Here are some of our common infection protocol guidelines:

-- Protective Personal Equipment: We use protective personal equipment (PPE) like disposable gloves, face masks and eye gear to reduce the spread of germs.
+Protective personal equipment (PPE) protects patients and staff from cross-contamination of bacteria.
+We use protective personal equipment such as disposable gloves, face masks, and eye gear to reduce the spread of germs.

-One of the most important steps in maintaining infection control is disinfecting and sterilizing critical and semi-critical equipment.
-We autoclave all appropriate instruments after each use.
-Plus, we test our autoclave machine weekly by performing a biological spore tests.
-We use the ConFirm biological monitoring system to verify our spore test results.
-Equipment which are not eligible for sterilization are cleaned using cold sterilization.
-We typically use Glutaraldehyde hospital grade disinfection solution.
+All critical and semi-critical equipment need to be disinfected and sterilized after each use.
+We do this by autoclaving reusable instruments.
+We test the autoclave machine weekly by performing biological spore tests.
+We use ConFirm biological monitoring system to verify the spore test results.
+The types of equipment that are not eligible for sterilization are cleaned using cold sterilization or surface disinfectants.
+We use Glutaraldehyde hospital-grade disinfection solution to clean these instruments.